entroform/stack-up.js/README.md

 stackup.append(gridItem);
 ```

-There is currently no `prepend` method, but you can easily simulate it by inserting an element manually and calling the `reset` method.
+There is currently no `prepend` method.

 That's it!